arshad8084/Project-Demo/README.md

 # Project-Demo
-A Small Demo for Git &amp; GitHub
+A Small Demo for Git &amp; GitHub.